yasnazariel/kiichain-docs/build-on-kiichain/developer-hub.md

 ## Endpoints

-Generally, our chains (tesnets and mainnet) follow the same set of endpoints.
+Generally, our chains (testnets and mainnet) follow the same set of endpoints.
 More information about our endpoints can be found here:

 * [Endpoints](endpoints-cosmos/)